The Power to Choose Your Electricity Provider What It Means for You

 Fixed-rate electricity plans:

-Variable-rate electricity plans:
+Power to Choose - Variable-rate electricity plans:

 How are Electricity Rates Calculated?

-Considerations when shopping And Choosing an electric provider:
+Considerations when shopping for an electric provider:

 - Cost per kilowatt hour (kWh).
-Electricity use is measured in kilowatt-hours or kWh, and this is how your provider will share their rate.
+Electricity use is measured in kilowatt hours, or kWh, and this is how your provider will share their rate.